 - Oral reports including a final public presentation at the Senior Capstone Fair, a conference, a performance, a public lecture, a teaching presentation, or other, as approved by the department in which the capstone is completed.

 Some majors include and specify a senior capstone.
 Please review the specific requirements of your major(s) in the General Bulletin.

-All students must complete two full semesters of PHED courses at zero credits.
+All students must complete two full semesters of PHED courses at zero credit-hours.
 Students may choose from half-semester and full-semester course offerings.
 If possible, a student should begin meeting this requirement in the first semester and complete it early in his or her undergraduate years.